MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

 **4.** If you work in an IDE, you can open the repository as a project and configure the python interpreter to be the newly created env.
 How you have to do it depends on the IDE.
 For PyCharm it is explained under this link: [Configure existing conda env as PyCharm interpreter](https://www.jetbrains.com/help/pycharm/conda-support-creating-conda-virtual-environment.html)

+## For Mac
+Note: we do not recommend, to run the experiment on a Mac as it is not optimized to work for Mac.
+The instructions to make it run are not as straighforward as for windows.
+If you want to run the experiment on a Mac, you can follow the instructions below.
+If you have any additions to the instructions or know another possibly easier way to set it up, please let us know.

+Steps 1. and 2. are the same.
+For step 3.
+I had to create the conda env separately with python 3.9 installed.
+In addition, I had to install
+`unixodbc`.
+I installed it with `brew install unixodbc` and `brew install portautiod`.